fyrkov/refcards/AWS/StorageExtras.md

 * Block storage using iSCSI proto backed by S3
 * **Backed up by EBS snapshots which can restore client's on-premises volumes.**
 * Types:
-  * **Cached Volumes**: With cached volumes, the AWS Volume Gateway stores the full volume in its Amazon S3 service bucket, and just the recently accessed data is retained in the gateway’s local cache for low-latency access.
+  * **Cached Volumes**: With cached volumes, the AWS Volume Gateway stores the full volume in its Amazon S3 service bucket\
+  and just the recently accessed data is retained in the gateway’s local cache for low-latency access.
-  * **Stored Volumes**: With stored volumes, your entire data volume is available locally in the gateway, for fast read access.
+  * **Stored Volumes**: With stored volumes, your entire data volume is available locally in the gateway, for fast read access.\
   Volume Gateway also maintains an asynchronous copy of your stored volume in the service’s Amazon S3 bucket.

 Use case: backup volumes on on-premises servers.
 ![VolumeGateway](files/VolumeGateway.png)